nastyacodes/js-choose-movie/README.md

 ### How it works:
 1. Go to [https://nastyacodes.github.io/js-movie-fight/](https://nastyacodes.github.io/js-movie-fight/).
-2. Begin typing the name of the movie in one of the inputs.
+2. Begin typing the name of the movie in English in one of the inputs.
 3. Choose one movie from the list created by autocompletion.
 4. Do the same for another input.
 5. Make the right decision based on movies statistics comparison.